ahouzio/Bayesian-PCA/README.md

-* `BPCA.ipynb`: BPCA implementation and comparison with PCA on a synthetic data.
+* `BPCA notebook.ipynb`: BPCA implementation and comparison with PCA on a synthetic data.
 Experiments consisted of :
     * Choosing an appropriate number of dimensions for the latent space using BPCA.
 This was tested on toy datasets of various sizes.
     * Projection of the data to the latent space with a known number of effective dimensions.